extremeblackliu/VRChat-ALT/README.md

-# VRCLocalTest
+# VRChat-ALT

+VRChat Any-Local-Test

-tbh this description like my ass,
+tbh this name like ass,

 but you might want debug any map without EAC, this is similar with other game's `Launch (No EAC) `